gvwilson/sensibleadventures/eimin-medef/eimin-medef.md

 shadows tinged green-blue at the edges.
 If anything moved, we would---

 "There," Yassen said flatly, pointing.
 I looked north.
-Nothing, nothing\...I saw it, a dark outline that changed shape, then changed shape again.
+Nothing, nothing...I saw it, a dark outline that changed shape, then changed shape again.
 I count three, four, and a fifth, larger, on four legs instead of two.
 It was her.